 The Tuli Safari Download PDF

-Our classic and very popular safari is the Tuli Trail: a seven night mobile safari, ending each riding day in comfortable walk-in tents with beds, cozy duvets, hot showers and fine dining in lovely settings.
+Our classic and very popular safari is the Tuli Safari: a seven night mobile safari, ending each riding day in comfortable walk-in tents with beds, cozy duvets, hot showers and fine dining in lovely settings.
 A highlight of the trail is two nights spent sleeping out under the stars in an old tribal court called the Kgotla; other nights are at various wilderness camps.
-The ride covers approximately 120 miles over the course of the week and is scheduled from April to October.
+The ride covers approximately 120 miles over the course of the week and is scheduled from Sunday to Sunday all year.

 Wilderness/Satellite Camps.
 Satellite campsites are set up in specific locations throughout the Mashatu Reserve.
 Accommodation is in A frame tents on comfortable beds with sheets and duvets.
 Facilities include a bucket shower and “bush-WC”.
 Meals are cooked over a camp fire.